Tifal language: Stress

 In inflected words stress lies on the last syllable of the verb stem.
-Otherwise, if there are long vowels stress falls on the first in the word.
-If all vowels are short, stress falls on the last syllable if it is closed and the first syllable otherwise.
+If there are long vowels stress falls on the first syllable in the word.
+If all vowels are short, stress falls on the last syllable.
+If it is closed stress falls on the first syllable.

 Grammar

 Nouns

 Nouns are not inflected but may mark possession.
 Body parts and kinship terms are obligatorily possessed, and some kinship terms require affixing.
 On other nouns possession is optional, except for proper names which are never possessed.